alexanderman/jsonViewer/README.md

 # jsonViewer
-simple to use, native javascript (no libraries) json viewer feel free to use, change etc..
+Simple to use, native javascript (no libraries) json viewer.
+Feel free to use, change etc..